 "We were amazed at the success of this venture.
 Over the years we have tried many approaches to bring people into the park, but the idea of a year-long hiking challenge hit the right note.
 We are thrilled with the numbers of hikers who are coming, the distances they are traveling, and their response to experiencing the park."

 -- Mary Priestley, FSC board member and author of "Hike 'em All: A Guide to Hiking

 in the South Cumberland"

 The Friends of South Cumberland have put together several collections of interesting and beautiful hikes in the park, each organized by a common theme.
 Our most recent challenge, "Hiking in Mack's Tracks," honors the efforts of the late Tennessee State Naturalist-Emeritus Mack Prichard to protect the most scenic and ecologically-significant places in the South Cumberlands.
-Hikes in this series take participants to every section, and along every trail, in South Cumberland State Park.
-The park has over 90 miles of completed trail, ranging from relatively easy, short day loops to longer and more challenging multi-day hikes in the more remote areas of the park, with additional trail being built by Park Rangers and Friends volunteers in several newly-acquired areas of the park.
+Hikes in this series take participants to every section, and along every trail, in South Cumberland and Savage Gulf State Parks.
+The park has nearly 90 miles of completed trail, ranging from relatively easy, short day loops to longer and more challenging multi-day hikes in the more remote areas of the park, with additional trail being built by Park Rangers and Friends volunteers in several newly-acquired areas of the park.